0xddaa/blog/content/2018/0ctf-pwnable-478-zer0fs.md

 slug: 0ctf_pwnable_478_zer0fs

 The problem was solved with **jeffxx**, **atdog** and **lays**
-Most of exploit was written by **atdog** during the competition and I rewroted the exploit for the write-up.
+Most of exploit was written by **atdog** during the competition and I rewrote the exploit for the write-up.

 * * *